vaishnavi3001/jira-project/README.md

 - **User Invite** -
 User Invite feature will allow the project owner to invite other users to join the project.

+- **Sign up Sign in** -
+This feature will help authenticate the user.